ledm/bgc-val-public/README.md

 option : value
 ; comment
 ```

+The location of the model and data files, the description of the files, the regions, times, depth layers under investgation
+are all set in the configuration file file.

 When loading the config file into python's module `ConfigParser`, beware that:
 * Sections hold capitalisation